open-learning/git4ol/README.md

 ## Authoring

-When authoring lessons there are two flows to follow, first version or amend.
+When authoring lessons we are either authoring the first version or an amended version.

-### Authoring a first version
+### Authoring the first version of a lesson

 To create a first version of a lesson we need to first create an orphaned branch: